riscv-europe/summit-website-development/summit/2024/cfp.md

 As it is hard to hide authors for this type of contributions, submissions for the Industry sessions are for **non-blind** review by the Industry Session Committee.
 Make sure to name authors and their affiliation and please include a short bio of the lead presenter.

 These submissions should highlight product RISC-V markets, policies, strategies, business and industry trends, or present publicly funded projects of interest to the RISC-V and open hardware community.
 Please avoid sales or marketing pitches.

 Accepted abstracts, slides, and posters will be published on the event page, together with presentations, which will be recorded.
-The Program Committee will ask for the **poster and/or presentation slides three weeks before the event** to confirm the acceptance.
+The Program Committee will ask for the **poster and/or presentation slides three weeks before the event** to confirm the acceptance and give useful input.